rja907/g-v/README.md

 ## What I would have done differently (or what I would have added) if I had more time:
 - Spend some more time on design,
+- and accordingly style the app in a better way,
 - add extensive logging so that the traffic can be monitored,
 - add authentication so that only authenticated users can access the app,
 - add more rigorous testing using different frameworks for the frontend and backend,